wiedemak/uap/doc/source/configuration.rst

 The options of the ``fastq_source`` step are described at :doc:`steps`.
 The ``group`` option takes a regular expression (regexp).
-You can test your regular expression at |pythex_link|.
+You can test your regular expression at `pythex.org`_.

 .. _config_file_processing_steps: